concur1/dotup/README.md

 ### Use command line git or a git GUI/TUI application
 Using the `run` command we can run a (git ui) application whilst the dotup repo files are being sync's with the system files.
+To do this:
-1. You will need a section such as the following in the config.toml:
+1. Create a section for the program you to be launched in the config.toml:
     ```
     [program.gitui] # This is the name of the section we will be configuring
     name = "gitui" # This is the name of the program that will be running
     additional_args = "--watcher --logging" # These are the arguments that will be supplied to the program
     ```
-2. You will need to install the program you want to run.
+2. You will need to install the program you want to run using you prefered package manager e.g. `cargo install gitui`.
-3. You would then run the command (with dotup syncing) with:
+3. Run program and sync files with dotup:
     ```
     dotup run gitui
     ```